About East Hants Historical Society

-Today, the Society operates on a governance model adopted in 2015, with a 10-member Board of Directors and registration with the Nova Scotia Registry of Joint Stocks.
-It is also a member of the Association of Nova Scotia Museums and the East Hants Chamber of Commerce.
+Today, the Society owns the museum property and operates within a governance model adopted in 2015, with a 10-member Board Of Directors and registration with The Nova Scotia Registry of Joint Stocks.
+It is also a member of the Association of Nova Scotia Museums and The East Hants Chamber of Commerce.

 Board of Directors